namdarine/TIF_Chicago_Project/Documentation/Background.md

 The null hypothesis asserts that the correlation matrix $\Sigma$ is equal to the identity matrix $I$, indicating that the variables in the dataset are essentially unrelated or uncorrelated.
 The test statistic follows a chi-square distribution, and if the p-value associated with the test is small (less than 0.05), we reject the null hypothesis, indicating that the variables are not uncorrelated.

+This can be formally expressed as:

+If \( p < 0.05 \), we reject the null hypothesis, indicating that the variables are not uncorrelated.

+Where:
+- p : represents the p-value associated with Bartlett's test of sphericity.

 ### PCA - JJ